 Changes made to the operating model resulted in lower estimates of stock status although the overall trajectory of the stock remains the same.
 Tuning the model to estimate the effective sample sizes or the age and length composition data placed more weight on the composition data and had the effect of increasing the biomass estimates (Table 4).
 Updating the selectivity curves to the most recent values in the federal assessment resulted in lower biomass estimate, although still above the base model using the old selectivity estimates.
 The updates made for model v23 that include estimating survey selectivity within the model and estimating recruitment deviations using random effects resulted in lower biomass estimates.
-The population still appears to be increasing, however the fishery appears closer to the management target of SPR50 than estimated by the base model.
+The population still appears to be increasing; however, the fishery appears closer to the management target of SPR50 than estimated by the base model.

 Estimation of recruitment deviations using random effects produced much lower values of σRσR than had been fixed to the federal model value of 1.2 (Table 9).
 The federal value is noticeably higher than that estimated for other Alaska groundfish stocks (Lynch et al. 2018; Hanselman et al. 2019) whereas the estimate from model v23 was much more in line with other Alaska groundfish at 0.52.